 The cover photo for Cold Morning Shadow depicts a 1941 Packard custom coupe which exists today in the collection of Norman’s Garage.
 In Chapter 49 Lionel suggests that their newly-hired worker, Hien Van Tu, is welcome to customize a ’41 coupe in the shop’s collection.
 Norman’s coupe is the one that I, as the author, had in mind.

-That ’65 Tempest had a “primal mutilation” in the front bumper on the driver’s side, which is barely visible in the blurry snapshot here — the only photo of the car that I ever took.
+That ’65 Tempest had, (to use an expression that comes up a couple times in the book), a “primal mutilation” in the front bumper on the driver’s side, which is barely visible in the blurry snapshot here — the only photo of the car that I ever took.
 The bumper had an upward bend in it when I bought it that gave it a slight snarl.
 This was the inspiration for the scar in Cyleine’s upper lip in Cold Morning Shadow, a subtle feature that one can grow fond of.

 Here is one vehicle from the book that deserves honorable mention: Henry Clay’s 1959 Chevrolet Apache 31 Deluxe four-wheel-drive pickup.
 This is a photo of the truck I had in mind.